Order of Adjectives in English: How to Use Multiple Adjectives to Describe Nouns

 There are some exceptions and there can be slight variations between the different types of English (such as American, British and Australian), but the more general adjectives usually go first.

-In this post, we’ll show you the 10 types of adjectives to put any English adjective in its place.
+In this post, we’ll show you exactly how English adjective order works.

 - How to Choose English Adjectives Wisely

 - When to Use Commas Between Adjectives

 |3||Size||small, bulky, compact|

 |4||Temperature||lukewarm, frozen, steaming|

 |5||Age||young, vintage, old|

 |8||Origin||British, Cuban, Japanese|

 |9||Material||silk, plastic, glass|